Electroscape/Electroscape-Interface/README.md

 web_stb_override beta

+## RPi setup

+Setup a RPi with a static IP

+Raspi-config
+- enable I2C
+- enable Serial Port (serial GPIO)

+open `sudo nano /etc/modules` and append
+>i2c-bcm2708
+>i2c-dev

+to verify the I2C functioning correctly install
+>sudo apt-get install i2c-tools

+and verify connection with the PCF8574 by checking addresses with.
+This may be done by connecting the RPi GPIOs directly to PCFs if troubleshooting requires it
+>i2cdetect -y 1

-## installation
+## Software installation

-Since flask can defenitely get issues like the latter one use a Venv, this is build and tested for RPis on Python 3.7.x earlier version like 3.5x are not supported
+This project uses a Venv, this is build and tested for RPis on Python 3.7.x versions earlier than 3.6 are not supported.

 simply update the venv location in env/bin/activate line 40 VIRTUAL_ENV="/home/pi/TE/Electroscape-Interface/env"